32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 Pushing the button on the car trip meter, we can find the current travel distance, and forcing one more time gives you the present overall travel distance.

 In old cars, there was a mechanical trip meter available.
 But in the modern car, it is digital.
-It helps to calculate the mileage of the car.
+It helps to calculate the mileage of the vehicle.
 It gives you accurate data on the efficiency of the car.

 Hood